-Original Adopted Date: 05/03/2018 | Last Revised Date: 04/08/2021 | Last Reviewed Date: 04/0
+Original Adopted Date: 05/03/2018 | Last Revised Date: 06/19/2023 | Last Reviewed Date: 06/19/2023

-The Board of Education recognizes that the district has the primary responsibility to ensure compliance with applicable state and federal laws and regulations governing educational programs.
-The Board encourages early resolution of complaints whenever possible.
+The Governing Board recognizes that the district has the primary responsibility to ensure compliance with applicable state and federal laws and regulations governing educational programs.
+The Board encourages the early resolution of complaints whenever possible.
 To resolve complaints which may require a more formal process, the Board adopts the uniform system of complaint processes specified in 5 CCR 4600-4670 and the accompanying administrative regulation.